Ai Agent

 Why a single broad try-except catches everything and tells you nothing.
 Production AI agents need granular error handling with different recovery strategies.

-Lighthouse vs Megaphone - How AI Agents Should Attract Attention
+Lighthouse vs Megaphone - How AI Agents Should Build Visibility

 Forgiveness in Error Handling - Why Agent Recovery Matters More Than Prevention

-Graceful recovery in AI agents matters more than trying to prevent every error.
-Learn why forgiveness-first error handling builds more resilient desktop automation.
+Graceful recovery in AI agents beats trying to prevent every error.
+Practical patterns for retry logic, error classification, and checkpoint-based recovery in desktop automation.

 Controlling AI Agents with Eyes and Voice - The Next Interface